 Delegated to Do Good

-A contribution of $720,000 was made by the American Red Cross to bring relief around the globe during COVID-19.
-Here is a snapshot of how the we are partnering alongside local Red Cross and Red Crescent teams to prevent and protect communities around the world.
+The American Red Cross has made a $720,000 contribution to international Red Cross efforts to help mitigate the spread of this virus around the world—and has deployed (both physically and virtually) specialists in mental health, communications and data management.
+Here is a snapshot of other ways we are partnering with international Red Cross and Red Crescent teams to prevent and protect communities around the world.

 Bangladesh: There is a strong need to shield a very vulnerable and dense population of displaced people in Cox’s Bazar—home to the world’s largest refugee camp.
 The American Red Cross is on the ground, alongside the Bangladesh Red Crescent, mobilizing and equipping volunteers.
 All Red Cross and Red Crescent staff and volunteers are involved with hygiene promotion in the camp, working to reduce contamination in a congested setting.
 More than 3,400 volunteers (who are all camp residents) are participating in a house-to-house awareness campaign to ensure their neighbors are aware of the risks and learn how to stay healthy.
 First-hand information is provided on how to identify symptoms and report suspected cases to local health facilities immediately.
 Public places where people used to gather have now been turned into hygiene hubs with extra handwashing facilities installed.
 In addition, pivoting to meet the current need, textile-related livelihoods activities are making facemasks to help prevent spread of the coronavirus.